 The Group is dependent upon licenses and permits from the Icelandic regulators.
 The legal and regulatory framework is relatively new and the industry seeks to grow.
 Arctic Fish seeks to provide relevant input with regards to regulatory improvements.
-Amongst other things, this includes improving the cumbersome processes related to approval of lice treatments as well as license applications.
-Furthermore, a sustainable tax level and tax model is critical to attract investments and support further growth in a build-up phase for the industry.
+Amongst other things, this related to tax systems, coastal planning and licenses system including simplification to emphasize efficiency in the legislation and is critical to attract investments and supporting further growth in a build-up phase for the industry.